pjbroad/meters/README.md

 #### Configure the web server

-Create a WSGI configuration file appropriate for you code path.
+Create a WSGI configuration file appropriate for your code path.
 This can be generated from a provided template.
 Also enable wsgi.
 For
 example:

 ```